Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 At 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

 # Wind Walker
-Starting at 17th level, you learn the [[Wind Walk]] spell, and you can cast it without expending a spell slot.
-Once you do so, you can't do it again until you finish a long rest.
+Starting at 17th level, you always benefit from the effects of the [[Wind Walk]] spell, and you always have it prepared.
+You can cast it using any appropriate spell slots you have.

 [:classes/cleric/wind:]